Inwerpsel/use-theme-editor/README.md

 </summary>

 ### IN PROGRESS
-- Improve state management
-  - Move top level state that uses useResumableReducer down
-    - Complex state (open groups) vs many keys (open variable controls) vs reducer (theme editor)?
-      - complex state (without reducer):
-        - pro: less work performed by store, less keys to change detect, stable amount of instances
-        - con: can't replay fine grained, causes more elements to render (same issue as Context), shifts burden to consumer
-      - many keys:
-        - pro: maximally targeted renders, easy to replay / compare with other states
-        - con: need to generate complex key, lists can potentially have thousands of items
-      - reducer:
-        - pro: components can use dispatched actions (history view), replayable unless semantically impossible
-        - con: more coupled state, hard to detect whether 2 states are equivalent, replay requires error handling
-    - Questions on useResumableReducer
-  - Decouple state implementations in movable panels so it can be used standalone
-    - Maybe better with reducer?

 - Improve relative layout of deeper parts of the inspector UI
   - Find design principles that work with the complex and interconnected nature of the displayed information.
   - Current principles: at the top level it shows the entire dependency chain up to the variable setting the raw value.